is having to choose between

 “Even after what happened to you?”

-hands.
-If you had been killed, the entire
+lives in his hands.
+If you had been killed, the entire population of Moccobatra

-population of Moccobatra would have been affected.
+would have been affected.
 Rhoen knew that!
-And he knew there was a huge possibility
+And he knew there was a huge

 “You can’t seriously believe Rhoen had anything to do with the deaths